ucsb-cs156/w24/_lectures/week04a.md

   - Managing branches
   - Managing Pull Requests
   - Why you should *freeze* a branch once you do a PR from it
+* How to manually test team01
+* Deadline, and early/on-time/late submission of team01
 * Discuss what a "standup meeting is"
 * Hold our first "standup meeting"